-This program repays up to 60 percent of student loans for registered nurses who agree to work full-time (32 hours or more each week) for two years in a non-profit facility in need of nurses.
-Nurses that choose to work a third year have the opportunity to repay an additional 25 percent of their student loans.
+This program repays up to 60% of student loans for registered nurses who agree to work full-time (32 hours or more each week) for two years in a non-profit facility in need of nurses.
+Nurses that choose to work a third year have the opportunity to repay an additional 25% of their student loans.

-Repaying as much as 85 percent of student loan debt after 3 years is some deal.
+Repaying as much as 85% of student loan debt after 3 years is some deal.
 For more information, visit the website of the Health Resources and Services Administration.

-In exchange for two years of full-time employment, up to $25,000 in student loans will be repaid each year.
+In exchange for two years of full-time employment at a qualified facility, up to $25,000 in student loans will be repaid each year.
 Further loan repayment is available if you choose to serve beyond the two-year contract.
-One-year amendments are available with up to $35,000 available in loan repayments.

 Science and math teachers who work in low-income high schools may be able to cancel as much as $17,500 of their federal Stafford loans.
 This money gets eliminated from a teacher’s loan balance after he or she completes five years of teaching at a designated low-income school.

 Special education teachers who work in designated low-income schools for five years may be eligible for as much as $17,500 in loan forgiveness for their federal Stafford loans.